Keyboard shortcuts

 examples/

-basic-flow.md # Simple feature workflow
+basic-flow.md # Provider-agnostic feature workflow

 multi-commit.md # Absorb, reorder, lint

-merge-train.md # Merge train workflow
+merge-train.md # GitLab merge train workflow